 Picture the scene; you’ve parked your car safely in an allotted parking space and gone about your day only to return to a scene of chaos.
 If someone has crashed into your parked car and you’re wondering what to do next, our article will help outline your legal rights when it comes to knowing what to do next.

-Stationary car accidents are more common than you think and whilst injury tends to be much lower than other car crashes, they’re still costly and often rather complicated from a legal perspective as often the person at fault has usually long left the scene.
+Stationary and parked car accidents are more common than you think and whilst injury tends to be much lower than other car crashes, they’re still costly and often rather complicated from a legal perspective as often the person at fault has usually long left the scene.

 What To Do When Someone Crashes Into A Parked Car